Forum and Green Meadows roundabout survey

 Would it be possible to move the cross walk away from the roundabout? (a few hundred yards out).
 This could help ease any confusion that might happen with a walkway included in it.
 True--Columbians don't adapt well to the roundabout protocols.

-MoCo asked about 1 year ago
+MoCo asked over 1 year ago

 Thank you for your question.
 I will share your sentiments with City of Columbia Public Works traffic engineers.